perfectblue0/challenge-2-portfolio/README.md

 ## Description

 I built this project to demonstrate that I can build a static website using html and CSS.
 In this project I used flexbox for my layout and included a media query for smaller screens; both of which made for a responsive website.
+The image below "Group Project 1: Sunny Search" is a link to the group project application.

 ## Usage